 Check for Availability of the Document

-As described in the section above, use the Department of State’s directory to determine if the civil record is available in your country.
-If this web page shows that birth certificates from your country of birth are generally unavailable or nonexistent, you do not need to do anything to prove that your birth certificate is unavailable or nonexistent.
-Skip to Step 3.
+If this web page shows that birth certificates from your country of birth are generally unavailable or nonexistent, you do not need to do anything to prove that your civil document is unavailable.
+Skip to Step 4.

 - An original written statement from a civil authority on official government letterhead;